 Print these questions and answers to discuss with your health care provider.

 1. Can being overweight lead to health problems?

 Yes.
 Being overweight is linked to a number of health problems, including:

 - Breathing problems, such as sleep apnea (when a person stops breathing for a short time during sleep) and asthma

 2. How do I know if I am obese?

-- Decide you want to permanently lose weight.
+- Decide you want to lose weight for good, not just briefly.

-- Formulate a structured weight loss plan with your doctor and receive proper follow-up.
+- Make a weight loss plan with your doctor, and follow up with him or her.

 For the greatest overall health benefits, experts suggest 30 minutes of moderate-intensity exercise on most (and preferably all) days of the week.
-Doing aerobic activity for most of the days and strength (anaerobic) training two to three days of the week is recommended for best results.
+Doing aerobic activity for most of the days, and strength training 2 to 3 days of the week, is recommended for best results.

-If you have been inactive for a while, you may want to start with less strenuous activities such as walking or swimming at a comfortable pace.
-Beginning at a slow pace will allow you to become physically fit without straining your body.
-Once you are in better shape, you can gradually do more strenuous activity.
+If you have been inactive for a while, you may want to start with milder activities such as walking or swimming at a comfortable pace.
+Beginning at a slow pace will let you become physically fit without straining your body.
+As you get fit, you can make your workouts longer and more challenging.